 Holi in Bangalore, Colors Image source Shutterstock

-This was my fourth Holi in Bangalore and each Holi is becoming more colorful in the city.
+This was my fourth Holi in Bangalore.
+Each year Holi is becoming more colorful in the city.
 First year, I was looking for anyone who would play Holi and simply could not locate anyone.
 At max, people would exchange a sophisticated ‘Teeka’ and offer some Mithai.
 It almost made me feel as if by choosing to be in Bangalore, I probably have to let go of my favorite festival.

-Next year, I saw a few people in my apartment complex playing Holi, but since I was new in that place and did not know anyone, I did not participate completely, though I did go and exchanged the customary Gulaal.
+Next year, I saw a few people in my apartment complex playing Holi.
+Since I was new in that place and did not know anyone, I did not participate completely.
+Though I did go and exchanged the customary Gulaal.
 This was one notch better than the previous year.

 Third year there was a nice Holi in Bangalore, played in the apartment, though no Mithai accompanied.
 We played for quite some time with all kinds of colors and water.
 But participation still remained voluntary.
 This year I did not miss Holi.

 Come the fourth year, that is this year and this week, I had a memorable Holi.
 Around 10:00 AM, we started hearing ‘Rang Barse’ at the loudest possible volume, strong enough for everyone to come out and peep out of their balconies.
 A huge music system in the middle of the apartment complex was playing the song and inviting people.
 Within few minutes, there were enough people there to invite the rest.
 There were lots of colors around and water pipes to play it the ‘Holi Way’.
 Within seconds of reaching the center, you would be assured of having at least 4-5 colors on you.
 As people got drenched in colors, they started dancing with the music.
 And this invited the rest of the junta to come down and join.